HomeDing/homeding.github.io/Example-HomeBlink.md

 ## How to setup your first HomeDing

 The BlinkDing Example is a perfect project that you can use for your first experience with the HomeDing library.
-It only requires a NodeMCU Board

-or another ESP8266 based Board that has at least 4 MByte
+It only requires a NodeMCU Board or another ESP8266 based Board that has at least 4 MByte Flash Memory.

 runs in ESP-01 with 1MByte ???